tyrobro/Gesture-Controlled-Snake-Game/README.md

 # Activate it (on macOS/Linux)
 source venv/bin/activate

-# (on Windows)
-# .\venv\Scripts\activate
-Install the Required Libraries All the necessary packages are in one simple command:
+3. Install the Required Libraries

+All the necessary packages are in one simple command:

 Bash
 pip install pygame opencv-python mediapipe